Life Coach Qualifications: What Do You Need to Succeed?

 While anyone can become a life coach, there are certain personalities that are more conducive to working with clients and guiding them through life’s obstacles.
 These personality traits aren’t absolute requirements, but they are common characteristics of successful life coaches and, when paired with life coaching qualifications, may help you decide if coaching is right for you.

-Patience: Clients who seek the help of a life coach may be confused, at a crossroads, or even just plain lost.
+Clients who seek the help of a life coach may be confused, at a crossroads, or even just plain lost.
 As you work to help them, your patience will be put to the test.
 It may take weeks or even months for your clients to move forward and they’ll be experiencing their own frustrations in the process.
 Your ability to find a way to quell their frustrations (and your own) will be a key factor for the success of your partnership.

-Tactfulness: You may think that a life coach is like a cheerleader, standing on the sidelines and offering encouragement and support.
+You may think that a life coach is like a cheerleader, standing on the sidelines and offering encouragement and support.
 While that’s certainly true, a life coach also needs to point out some cold, hard truths about what’s holding a client back or what’s realistic.
 Tactfulness is crucial for offering criticism in a gentle, constructive way, ensuring that your client both understands and is receptive to the guidance you offer.

-Sociability: Life coaching is all about interacting with people, so if you’re a “people person,” the job will be a more natural fit.
+Life coaching is all about interacting with people, so if you’re a “people person,” the job will be a more natural fit.
 Not only should you feel comfortable in social situations talking with others, but it’s equally important to make others feel relaxed and willing to open up.

-Open-mindedness: As a life coach, you’re likely to encounter a wide range of clients, many of whom will have different backgrounds, beliefs, and morals than your own.
+As a life coach, you’re likely to encounter a wide range of clients, many of whom will have different backgrounds, beliefs, and morals than your own.
 If you can’t set aside your own feelings and judgments to treat all clients with respect, life coaching may not be the right path for you.

 Insight: A certain level of perceptiveness will take a life coach a long way.
 Sometimes, you’ll need to see past what your clients tell you to understand what’s really going on.
 The ability to apply your own life experiences to create empathy and camaraderie with your client will also be important as you two tackle the challenges in front of you.

-Earning Your Life Coach Qualifications
+Earning Your Life Coach Certification

 Although there’s no formal training required by law to become a life coach, taking an accredited course will certainly boost your life coaching qualifications in the eyes of potential clients, while providing the skills and tools you need to be an effective coach.
 Accredited programs are backed by the International Coaching Federation (ICF) and include anywhere from 125 to 300 hours of training.